L-LopezMartin/Learning-Angular-Ecomm/README.md

 TODO:

+    CRITICAL
+    - Adding items deletes other products in cart

+    TO IMPLEMENT
-    - Stock on items (maybe a random just to try things out)
-    - Adding to cart can't be more than stock limit
+    O Stock on items (maybe a random just to try things out) O Adding to cart can't be more than stock limit
     - Upload to GitHub
     - Loaders
     - Notifications
     - Item loading as a service
+    - Implement whole FakeStore

 # AngularEcomm